Integralist/integralist.co.uk/pages/resume/index.md

 ### 2021

-- **What**: Migrated from Travis CI to GitHub Actions, which included general refactoring of scripts, implementing reusable jobs and figuring out how to efficiently persist data between jobs (I also added lots of internal documentation).\
+- **What**: Migrated our CI/CD pipelines from Travis CI to GitHub Actions.\
-  **Why**: To reduce complexity in our CI/CD pipelines.\
+  **Why**: To modernize our CI/CD pipelines and reduce complexity.\
-  **Impact**: Our CI is much easier to understand, maintain and contribute to for internal staff (I also [wrote about GitHub Actions](/posts/github-actions/) as a side-effect).
+  **Impact**: The migration resulted in a CI system that was easier to understand, maintain, and contribute to, improving developer productivity.

-- **What**: Published a [best practices guide](https://developer.fastly.com/learning/integrations/orchestration/terraform/) for writing Terraform using the Fastly Terraform provider.\
+- **What**: Authored an official best practices guide for using Terraform with Fastly.\
-  **Why**: We noticed an increase in customer support queries related to Terraform and it being a complex topic to understand.\
+  **Why**: To address a growing number of customer support queries and provide clear guidance on a complex topic.\
-  **Impact**: Customers reported an appreciation for the official guidance as it helped to elucidate an otherwise confusing combination of tools and concepts.
+  **Impact**: The guide was well-received by customers and helped them to use Terraform with Fastly more effectively, reducing support load and improving customer satisfaction.

-- **What**: Acted as an ambassador for Fastly support on Stack Overflow ([Fastly Stack Overflow profile](https://stackoverflow.com/users/14849316/integralist)).\
+- **What**: Acted as a Fastly ambassador on Stack Overflow.\
-  **Why**: To help the community of Fastly users.\
+  **Why**: To provide expert support to the Fastly user community on a public platform.\
-  **Impact**: We unblocked customers and enabled them to become productive, as well as generally feeling supported.
+  **Impact**: This helped unblock customers, enabled them to be more productive, and fostered a sense of a supportive community around Fastly's products.

-- **What**: I designed, wrote and coordinated the release of a Terraform training module that also focuses on integration with Fastly.\
+- **What**: Designed and created a Terraform training module for Fastly customers.\
-  **Why**: We had noticed an ever growing increase in interest with Terraform.\
+  **Why**: To meet the growing customer interest in using Terraform to manage Fastly services.\
-  **Impact**: Our customers can feel confident and supported when thinking of managing their services using Terraform.
+  **Impact**: The training module empowered customers to confidently manage their services with Terraform, improving their experience and promoting best practices.

-- **What**: Wrote a custom golang program to parse a bunch of OpenAPI schemas and to auto-generate a golang based API client.\
+- **What**: Built a tool to validate our OpenAPI schemas and test a code-generation strategy.\
-  **Why**: To identify potential problems with our OpenAPI schemas and whether we can offer custom generated API clients to our customers.\
+  **Why**: To explore the feasibility of auto-generating API clients from our OpenAPI schemas.\
-  **Impact**: We have a viable solution that will ensure our API endpoints and API clients stay in-sync with minimal effort/cost.
+  **Impact**: The tool proved the viability of a code-generation strategy, providing a path to ensure our API clients stay in sync with our API endpoints with minimal manual effort.

-- **What**: Defined a new retro process.\
+- **What**: Defined and implemented a new retrospective process for the team.\
-  **Why**: There was none defined.\
+  **Why**: The team lacked a structured process for retrospectives, limiting our ability to learn and improve.\
-  **Impact**: We now have effective and valuable retros 🎉.
+  **Impact**: The new process led to more effective and valuable retrospectives, fostering a culture of continuous improvement within the team.

 ### 2020

-- **What**: Reaching out to our customers (and _potential_ customers).\
+- **What**: Provided expert technical support to customers and potential customers.\
-  **Why**: To help answer complex questions related to the fastly platform.\
+  **Why**: To help users solve complex problems and better understand the Fastly platform.\
-  **Impact**: The fastly organisation is more approachable and better understood from a technical perspective.
+  **Impact**: This helped make Fastly's technology more approachable, strengthening customer relationships and building trust in the platform.

-- **What**: Coordinated wide net of user feedback (both internally and externally).\
+- **What**: Gathered and analyzed user feedback to inform our API client strategy.\
-  **Why**: To help drive decisions around which API client libraries we should maintain (or which new languages to support).\
+  **Why**: To ensure our development efforts were focused on the languages and tools that mattered most to our customers.\
-  **Impact**: We have a clearer understanding of where we should focus our resources.
+  **Impact**: The feedback provided a clear, data-driven understanding of customer needs, allowing us to focus our resources where they would provide the most value.

 <p></p>
 <div id="impact-buzzfeed"></div>